-Malayan High School of Science provides advanced Science, Technology and Mathematics curriculum to Junior High School learners.
-It upholds an exemplary Science, Technology, Engineering, Arts and Mathematics (STEAM) Junior High School education by offering robotics, multimedia, coding programs, advanced Science,

-Mathematics, and outcome-based curriculum.
+Malayan High School of Science is a Private Science High School providing advanced Science, Technology and Mathematics curriculum to Junior High School learners.
+It upholds an exemplary Science, Technology, Engineering, Arts and Mathematics (STEAM) Junior High School education by offering robotics, multimedia, coding programs, advanced Science, Mathematics, and outcome-based curriculum.
 It houses state-of-the-art classrooms, laboratories, and facilities and utilizes digital resources and technologies for teaching and learning.
 MHSS product or service exists because it produced learners who are successful in the field of pure and applied Science.